Exponential self-similar mixing by incompressible flows: Second geometric construction

 \section{Second geometric construction}

 In this section we describe another geometric construction of divergence-free velocity fields $u$ together with (non-trivial) solutions $\rho$ of the continuity equation~\eqref{e:continuity}.
+The main improvement obtained by this approach is that we construct solutions that are smooth.
 For paths and curves we follow the notation introduced in Section~\ref{basic}.
-The main improvement in comparison to Section~\ref{basic} is that we construct here solutions that are smooth.